Jhonierk/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 **Task 4** = Creates an empty file

 **Task 5** = Add execute permission to the owner of the file hello.

+**Taks 6** = Add execute permission to the owner and the group owner, and read permission to other users, to the file hello.